Canadian residents going down south

 Provincial or territorial tax credits

-For information about the credits available in the province or territory where you maintained your residential ties and how to claim them, see the Income Tax Package for that province or territory.
+For information about the credits available in the province or territory where you maintained residential ties and how to claim them, see the income tax package for that province or territory.

 Before you go to the U.S., you should check that your provincial or territorial health-care coverage will continue while you are outside of Canada.
 You may want to get supplementary health-care coverage.

 For more information, contact the ministry responsible for health care in your province or territory.
-See the provincial or territorial government listings in your Canadian telephone book for the address and telephone number of your provincial or territorial Ministry of Health office.
+See your provincial or territorial governments webpage for the address and telephone number of your provincial or territorial Ministry of Health office.

 How U.S. tax laws apply